-WSO2 invites you to contribute by downloadingfrom the GitHub source control system, and making changes, and then back to the source repository.
+WSO2 invites you to contribute by downloading the source code from the GitHub source control system, building the product and making changes, and then committing your changes back to the source repository.
 The following sections describe this process:

 Building from source is optional.
 Users who do not want to make changes to the source code can simply download the binary distribution of the product and install it.